-We look at their beaches, which has the better activities and things to do, which is cheaper, as well as comparing the nightlife and more.
+We look at their beaches, which has the better activities and things to do, which is cheaper, as well as compare the nightlife and lots more.
 All so you can make the right decision in the battle between Ocean City vs Virginia Beach.
+Let’s get started!

 Before we look at both in a little more detail, it’s worth mentioning that Ocean City and Virginia Beach are located north of the hurricane tracks, so are considered to be safe during most hurricane seasons.
 Which is a big bonus.